top of page

 ⭐️Top Sights in Valencia

-"Valencia was the capital of Spain during the Civil War."
+"Valencia was the capital of Spain during the Civil War.

 📸 City of Arts and Sciences (Ciutat de les Arts i les Ciències): A futuristic architectural masterpiece designed by Santiago Calatrava, this cultural and scientific complex is one of Valencia’s most iconic attractions.
 It includes the Oceanogràfic, Europe’s largest aquarium, home to sharks, dolphins, and even beluga whales.
 The Hemisfèric, with its eye-shaped design, houses an IMAX theater and planetarium, while the interactive Science Museum invites visitors of all ages to explore hands-on exhibits in technology, biology, and physics.
 The complex is surrounded by reflecting pools and walkways, making it as photogenic as it is educational.